 Inspect old SG hold down bolts for degradation (if logistically feasible and with minimal resources) and any major structural modifications that are performed to facilitate SG replacement.

-Inspect activities associated with containment access and, where applicable, restoration of temporary containment opening and containment leakage testing.
+Inspect activities associated with containment access and, where applicable, creation and restoration of temporary containment opening and containment leakage testing.

 Inspect the following activities throughout the process as appropriate: